Unique Features That Make HZZK The Solution

 INDUCED DRAUGHT & AIR FLOW

-The small fan within the kiln creates a unique, induced draught, enabling even heat distribution, maximum heat generation and maximum energy extraction from fuel sources.
+The small fan within the kiln creates a unique, induced draught that enables even heat distribution, maximum heat generation and maximum energy extraction from fuel sources.

-The fire, controlled through use of unique HZZK internal kiln components, is pulled through stationary bricks placed in a zig-zag fashion.
+Fire is controlled through specific HZZK internal kiln components.
+This means the fire is swiftly pulled through stationary bricks, set in a zig-zag pattern and the resultant air turbulence enables even heat distribution and maximum heat generation.
 The kiln operator controls the fire.

 - Provides consistent quality bricks with even cure and brick shrinkage.